 Remembrance Sunday services held on Merseyside

-Hundreds of people gathered at the Cenotaph on St George's Plateau in Liverpool for a service of remembrance.
+Hundreds of people have gathered at the Cenotaph on St George's Plateau for a Service of Remembrance in Liverpool.

-Singer Danielle Thomas and the Duke of Lancaster's Regiment band performed outside St George's Hall after the two minute silence was held at 11:00 GMT.
+The Band of The Duke of Lancaster's Regiment performed outside St George's Hall before the two minute silence was held at 11:00 GMT.

 Liverpool's Lord Mayor said the service was an opportunity for everyone in the city to reflect on wars and conflicts.

 The silence was also observed at the Cenotaph in Hamilton Square, Birkenhead.

 Wirral's civic leaders joined former servicemen and women for the service.